‘Real Housewives of Atlanta’: Fans Threaten Boycott If Phaedra Parks Is Fired

 Of course, this isn’t the only time that Real Housewives of Atlanta fans have threatened a boycott over a cast member that they either do or don’t like.
 There are also calls to boycott the Bravo show if Kenya Moore returns for another season.
 Others have said they will boycott if the snoozefest named Cynthia Bailey is brought back.

-It’s no secret that Bravo wants to amp up everything for Season 10 of Real Housewives of Atlanta.
-They are even working to bring back NeNe Leakes and Kim Zolciak for the ultimate reunion seasons and it looks like Phaedra Parks just didn’t make the cut.
+It’s no secret that Bravo wants to amp up everything for Season 10 of The Real Housewives of Atlanta.
+They are even working to bring back NeNe Leakes and Kim Zolciak for the ultimate reunion seasons, and it looks like Phaedra Parks just didn’t make the cut.

-The thing is, NeNe Leakes alone has a huge fan base and many of them will come back to watch RHOA again once she returns.
-While Phaedra Parks’ story line was borderline interesting this season with the Apollo Nida divorce blowing up in her face and then the arrival of Nida’s new fiance Sherien Almufti, it looks like it just wasn’t enough to keep Bravo interested in keeping her around.
+The thing is, NeNe Leakes alone has a huge fan base, and many of them will come back to watch RHOA again once she returns.
+While Phaedra Parks’ storyline was borderline interesting this season, with the Apollo Nida divorce blowing up in her face and then the arrival of Nida’s new fiance Sherien Almufti, it looks like it just wasn’t enough to keep Bravo interested in keeping her around.

-If Phaedra Parks is not asked to return for Season 10 of Real Housewives of Atlanta, do you think it will hurt the Bravo reality show?
+If Phaedra Parks is not asked to return for Season 10 of The Real Housewives of Atlanta, do you think it will hurt the Bravo reality show?
 Will you consider boycotting RHOA over the loss of Phaedra?
 Sound off in the comments section below.

 [Featured Image by RW/MediaPunch/MediaPunch/IPx/AP Images]